-We uncover a strong convergence among EMU countries' international equity portfolios after the creation of the monetary union.
+We uncover strong convergence among EMU countries' international equity portfolios after the creation of the monetary union.
 We investigate whether this evidence is due to inflation hedging or to investment barriers.
-We test the difference in inflation hedging coefficients in order to detect how far the common monetary policy, determining a higher comovement in inflation rates, might have induced similar hedging strategies thus driving the convergence in portfolio allocations.
+We test the difference in inflation hedging coefficients in order to detect how far the common monetary policy, determining a higher comovement in inflation rates, might have induced similar hedging strategies, thus driving the convergence in portfolio allocations.
 We find no support for the inflation hedging explanation since a remarkable comovement in inflation rates was already present before EMU integration.
-Convergence in bilateral investment barriers induced by the single currency is therefore recognised as the sole responsible for portfolio convergence.
-An interesting implication of this clear-cut finding is the possibility of quantifying the convergence in investment barriers: in the considered period (1997-2004) the dispersion in investing barriers among EMU countries has halved and countries starting less integrated in the system did integrate faster thus suggesting a convergence process fostered by EMU creation.
+Convergence in bilateral investment barriers induced by the single currency is therefore recognized as the sole responsible factor in portfolio convergence.
+An interesting implication of this clear-cut finding is the possibility of quantifying convergence in investment barriers: in the period considered (1997-2004), the dispersion in investment barriers among EMU countries is halved and the speed of convergence is twice as large as NON EMU countries, suggesting a strong convergence process fostered by creation of the EMU.